nitaytech/2026/_posts/2026-04-27-nlp-for-human-sciences.md

   Figure: Distribution of NLP interpretability paradigms across various research fields, illustrating how NLP research is applied in practice across multiple disciplines.
 </div>

-In addition to interpretability, NLP scientists should prioritize techniques that help distinguish correlation from causation to ensure that their conclusions genuinely reflect a model’s decision-making process, referred to as **“faithful explanations”** <d-cite key="Jacovi2020TowardsFI"></d-cite>.
+In addition to interpretability, NLP scientists should prioritize techniques that help distinguish correlation from causation to ensure that their conclusions genuinely reflect a model’s decision-making process, referred to as **"faithful explanations"** <d-cite key="Jacovi2020TowardsFI"></d-cite>.
 Ensuring faithful explanations requires establishing causality in results <d-cite key="Gat2023FaithfulEO"></d-cite>, by incorporating techniques such as counterfactuals <d-cite key="Feder2020CausaLMCM"></d-cite>, interventions <d-cite key="Wu2023InterpretabilityAS"></d-cite>, adjustment <d-cite key="WoodDoughty2018ChallengesOU"></d-cite>, and matching <d-cite key="Zhang2023CausalMW"></d-cite>.
 Integrating causality and interpretability into NLP research is therefore essential for producing reliable, scientifically meaningful insights.

 ### Meeting Scientific Standards